Plastic: Commodity plastics

 Beyond the six most widely recognized listed above, there are more commodity plastics that are also mass-produced and commonly used, such as polyurethanes (PURs).
 PURs are a class of plastics also designated as commodity plastics due to their low cost, ease of manufacturing, and versatility.
 However, they lack RICs because they encompass many chemically diverse formulations such as foams and adhesives.

 Packaging represents the largest application of commodity plastics, consuming 146 million metric tons (36% of global production) in 2015 alone.
 Beyond packaging, however, these plastics are critical in various other fields such as agriculture, construction, consumer goods, and healthcare.

 Although many traits such as durability and resistance to biodegradability are desirable in various applications, they have led to significant environmental issues.
 An estimated 8 to 12 million tons of plastic enter oceans annually, primarily from mismanaged packaging waste.
 Commodity plastics account for the majority of this pollution, as their recycling rates remain low (e.g., only ~9% of all plastics are recycled globally).
 Microplastics derived from their degradation further threaten ecosystems and human health.

-A huge number of plastics exist beyond the commodity plastics, with many having exceptional properties.